vivienne-zhu/Ascension-RPG-Game/README.md

 4. **Transition**:
 	After clearing a floor you will see a _transition screen_ which lets you know how much gold and experience (xp) you received. **The higher the floor and the more enemies you defeat, the more gold and xp gained!** If you gained a sufficient amount of xp, you will level up and receive special stat increases that vary depending on the type of hero.
+You also regain 30% of your stamina when you level up.
 The stat increases gained when you level up will be shown on this screen as well.

 	<img width="500" alt="Screen Shot 2019-12-03 at 9 00 00 AM" src="https://user-images.githubusercontent.com/57401664/70053790-8e0d0e80-15ac-11ea-8f2d-68a36737257e.png"><img width="500" alt="Screen Shot 2019-12-03 at 9 01 25 AM" src="https://user-images.githubusercontent.com/57401664/70053986-0542a280-15ad-11ea-872b-2b25a2f6d5b3.png">
  	> Regular transition screen and transition screen on level up.